Types of court-issued protective orders

 FAPA orders are available in every county in Oregon.
-Once issued, a FAPA order is effective for one year unless the court terminates or extends the order.
+Once issued, a FAPA order is effective for 12 months, unless the court terminates or extends the order.

 The court must hold a hearing, by telephone or in person, the day or the day after a victim files for a FAPA order.